You’re probably here because you’ve dug out an old jar of mustard stored away in the cupboard and are left wondering:

 Want us to spill the beans early?

-The good news is: Mustard can last past its expiration date.
+The good news: Mustard can last past its expiration date.

-The bad news is: It’s considered a perishable good, and mustard most certainly does go bad.
+The bad news: It’s considered a perishable good, and mustard most certainly does go bad.

 Keep reading to find out how to make sure your mustard is good, how long it lasts, and the best way to store it.

 How To Tell If Mustard Has Gone Off